HEATHKIT DX-60, THE CADILLAC OF NOVICE RIGS

 Timtron discusssed a neat vari-power circuit with me, but I did not get all the details at the time.
 I am not going to post something that isn't 100% correct, so that is going to have to wait.
 Meantime, I am having lots of fun on AM and CW with my DX-60.
 I hope you enjoy yours as much as I do.

-⇑TOP A CONVERSATION WITH TIMTRON WA1HLR ABOUT THE DX-60
+⇑TOP TIMTRON WA1HLR MODIFICATIONS FOR THE DX-60

 I had a long discussion with WA1HLR, Timtron, and tried to make a transcript of his take on how to improve the DX-60.
 What follows are his ideas, with photos and text.
 This is not complete, but I will try to finish as soon as I get the chance to get some clarification from him.
 I really need to use a tape recorder, because even a 20 minute old buzzard on how to get rid of hnyellowy audio is very fast paced.
 The first step is move the mike jack topside on the chassis to reduce hum from AC and filament wiring.
 An important element is to install ginormous filter capacitors to reduce hum.
 The other element is a clever vari-power circuit which does not require the use of a 4 watt pot.
 (They are getting hard to find.)
 Stay tuned.